Friday 6 January 2017

 This poses an interesting challenge for an architect, whose responsibility is usually to produce some kind of design not piece by piece, but for the design as a whole.
 And that's why I'd suggest that architectural designs should have two important features:

-1. Be simple
+- Be simple

-2. Be modular
+- Be modular

 So we're talking clear separation of concerns.
 Loose coupling.
-Avoiding over engineering - remembering what XP (my favourite of the Agile frameworks) taught us about YAGNI
+Avoiding over engineering - remembering what XP (my favourite of the Agile frameworks) taught us about YAGNI.

 Designs should be embarrassingly simple: People should look at them and instantly understand them.
 People should say: "What the hell do we pay this architect guy for?
 This is obvious!"